andychoi/psm/README.rst

 in `Docker Hub <https://hub.docker.com/r/mrsarm/django-coleman>`_.

-Also `<docker-compose.yml>`_ and `<.env.example>`_ files are provided, you can run all from here, Django Coleman, the viewer app and Postgres.
+Also `<docker-compose.yml>`_ and `<.env.example>`_ files are provided, you can run all from here, PSM, the viewer app and Postgres.

 First, copy the ``.env.example`` file as ``.env`` file, and edit whatever value you want to::